cbeavis-frameworks/speech-to-code/INSTALLATION.md

 ## Overview

 SpeechToCode handles installation of its dependencies automatically, providing users with a seamless setup experience.
-The primary dependency is Node.js, which is required to run the Claude Code CLI tool that powers the code generation capabilities.
+The primary dependencies are Node.js and the Claude Code CLI, which power the code generation capabilities.

 ## Installation Components